Spain, like Italy, Greece and other European countries, is living a dark age, due to the current financial crisis.

 Weather is warmer in Cabo de Gata (Andalucía, Southern Spain)

 Now the time comes to post here the last window.
 This is the cheapest one of them all.
 By this I mean it is made with the cheapest components: just a canvas, some oil paints and a wooden frame.
-It is a painting named “Girl from the back”.
+It is a painting named “Figure at the Window”.
 You can see a girl, a window and the sea (the Mediterranean sea).
 By the way, even the model worked for free, as she was Ana María, the painter’s sister.

 This Spanish painting is dated 1925, when Spain was a poor country.